joy-tu/mx_cert_mgmt_lib/README.md

 How to build this library?

-cd mx-net/platform/laputa
+cd mx_cert_mgmt/platform/laputa

-cmake . && make pacakge
+cmake . && make package